Foreign relations of Myanmar: United Kingdom

+The UK governed Myanmar from 1824 to 1942 and 1945 until 1948, when Myanmar achieved full independence.

+Both countries share common membership of the United Nations, and the World Trade Organization.
+Bilaterally the two countries have a Development Partnership, and a Double Taxation Agreement.

 United States

 The political relations between the United States of America and Myanmar began to face major problems following the 1988 military coup and the junta's outbursts of repression against pro-democracy activists.
 Subsequent repression, including that of protestors in 2007 and 2021, further strain the relationship.
 In the 2010s, following signs of democratisation and economic liberalisation, the United States lifted sanctions calling for the mending of US relations with Myanmar.
 The US also re-established ambassador-level relations with Myanmar in 2012 for the first time since 1990.
 However, the US re-imposed targeted sanctions following the 2017 Rohingya genocide and the 2021 myanmar coup d'état, focusing on individuals and companies involved in atrocities and human rights violations.

 Historical relations

 In 1988, the United States downgraded its level of representation in Myanmar from Ambassador to Chargé d'Affaires after the Burmese government's lethal crackdown on the 8888 Uprising and its failure to honor the results of the 1990 election.
 The United States remains one of a few countries to still not recognize the 1989 name change from Burma to Myanmar arguing that the change was made without the consent of the people by the illegitimate 1989 government.
 The US upgraded its representation back in 2012, appointing Derek Mitchel as Ambassador.

 Massachusetts attempted to place sanctions against Burma on its own in 1996 but the concept proved to be contradictory to the US Constitution.